1: Learn how to sell.

 # 14 Don’t over-train or over-socialize your group.

 Training is highly overrated in this industry.
-Just about every network marketer I’ve met knows what they SHOULD do to build their business, they just don’t do it!
+Just about every network marketer I’ve met knows what they should be doing to build their business, they just don’t do it!
 Having endless meetings and training sessions will do very little to grow your group.
-It’s motivation that your distributors really need, not more training.
-Read more about motivations vs. training in MLM.
+It’s self-motivation that your distributors really need, not more training.

 # 15 Facts tell and stories sell.